 We charge for egress traffic from our POPs, including traffic served to end users and, if shielding is enabled, traffic served from the shield POP to other POPs.
 Specifically, we charge for each response and for the size of the response (which includes the header and body).
-Each response is billed as a single "request," and the response size in bytes is billed as "bandwidth."
+Each response is billed as a single request, and the response size in bytes is billed as bandwidth.
+We charge for bandwidth and requests for content delivered to clients from the CDN, and beginning on and continuing after February 1, 2017, for bandwidth for traffic sent from the CDN to our customers' origins.

 Two specific settings related to responses may affect the total charges on your bill.
-Enabling gzipping (/guides/basic-configuration/enabling-automatic-gzipping) can reduce the size of responses which reduces the bandwidth you use and thus can reduce your total bill.
+Enabling gzipping (/guides/basic-configuration/enablingautomatic-gzipping) can reduce the size of responses which reduces the bandwidth you use and thus can reduce your total bill.
 Enabling shielding (/guides/performance-tuning/shielding) may initially result in greater bandwidth use because requests may need to travel between POPs.
 The reduced load on your origin servers, however, frequently offsets this increased cost and the potential increase in your bill's total.

-Charges for TLS service options (/guides/securing-communications/ordering-a-paid-tls-option) you've chosen are applied in addition to the bandwidth and request usage we charge for normal content delivery and streaming.
-We don't bill you for the amount of space your content takes up on our cache servers.
+Charges for any options you've chosen are applied in addition to the bandwidth and request usage we charge for normal content delivery and streaming.